Identifying Shared State & Concurrency Conflicts #

 localStorage, global mocks, singleton DB fixtures, shared ports). - Enable Native Parallel Mode: Activate framework-specific sharding with strict isolation flags (

-fullyParallel: trueor--parallel). - Replace Fixed Waits: Eliminate
+fullyParallel: truein Playwright or CI-level matrix for Cypress). - Replace Fixed Waits: Eliminate

-cy.wait()andpage.waitForTimeout()in favor of explicit network interception and DOM state assertions. - Implement Transactional Cleanup: Configure per-worker database transaction rollbacks or unique schema prefixes to guarantee state isolation.
+cy.wait(ms)andpage.waitForTimeout()in favor of explicit network interception and DOM state assertions. - Implement Transactional Cleanup: Configure per-worker database transaction rollbacks or unique schema prefixes to guarantee state isolation.

 - Simulate Concurrency Locally: Run parallel suites locally with